shraddhabhise/Database-Buffer-Manager/README.md

 # Database-Buffer-Manager

 To implement a simplified version of Buffer Manager layer of minibase, without support for concurrency control or recovery.
 Disk manager layer was provided already for this project.
-For page replacement, it uses clock algorithm.
+For page replacement, it uses clock algorithm, which approximates LRU behavior with less overhead.

 # Functionality implemented